Blog

 Mental Health & Workers’ Compensation

 Workers’ compensation is a no-fault insurance system used by employers nationwide to provide medical coverage and wage-replacement benefits for workers who suffer injuries or contract illnesses while on the job.
-Being no fault, neither employer nor employee can hold the other party legally responsible for the injuries or illnesses occurring at work.
+Being at no fault, neither employer nor employee can hold the other party legally responsible for the injuries or illnesses occurring at work.

 Common Misconceptions About Workers’ Compensation

 Every state has adopted laws that require most employers to carry workers’ compensation insurance for their employees.
 This insurance protects workers if they’re injured on the job by covering medical expenses as well as replacing lost wages due to time off work.
-There remain many common misconceptions about workers’ compensation that every employee should understand.

 Light Duty Rights & Requirements